HelmyBlub/chatSim/tasks.md

 Tasks:
 - improve citizen behavior
-    - citizen have some tasks list
-        - if they are hungry, they don't need to eat directly.
-They put it on their todoList
-            - when a task finishes, they decide to do task of todos next
-        - market cashier should not stop working instantly mid conversation just to go home to eat
-    - check todo list priority
+    - checking if now issues found
 - check job food market gathers mushrooms when low on mushrooms
+- check: food market customer want to sell but eats his own mushrooms in between which makes trade stuck
+    - how to handle?
+- check panning corners zoomed in

 ---------------------------------------------------
 Tasks done today:
 - feature "todo memory"
+    - check todo list priority
+    - market cashier should not stop working instantly mid conversation just to go home to eat
+    - if they are hungry, they don't need to eat directly.
+They put it on their todoList
+        - when a task finishes, they decide to do task of todos next
     - display in selected data